Skip to content

 Latest Data Release

-ISM released its latest weekly non-manufacturing services PMI data on Thursday, September 5th, 2024.
-The ISM Services PMI is at a current level of 51.50, up from 51.40 last month and down from 54.50 one year ago.
+ISM released its latest weekly non-manufacturing services PMI data on Thursday, November 5th, 2024.
+The ISM Services PMI is at a current level of 56.00, up from 54.90 last month and up from 51.80 one year ago.
 The following chart shows the PMI’s trend over time, with the red line serving as the demarcation line between expansion (over 50) and contraction (under 50) territory.

 Download Visual | Modify in YCharts